10 Fascinating Facts About the Roman Colosseum

 Who built the Colosseum underground?

-A few years after the Colosseum was built, the last emperor of the Flavian Dynasty, Titus' brother Domitian added the highest tier, and also the Hypogeum, or underground complex, where animals and fighters were held until showtime.
+A few years after the Colosseum was built, the last Emperor of the Flavian Dynasty, Titus' brother Domitian added the highest tier, and also the Hypogeum, or underground complex, where animals and fighters were held until showtime.

 what did the colosseum look like?